rui-research/GeoMarX/README.md

 Our tools facilitate this large-scale effort through two key features.
 First, we provide support for auxiliary geographic coordinate systems, such as uniform grid systems or administrative boundaries.
 This allows for a structured division of labor, with marked units highlighted to inform annotators of progress and help them identify starting points quickly.
 Second, our tool's distributed B/S architecture enables multiple users to work concurrently.
 With the back-end hosted on a server and accessible through a browser interface, users can collaborate in real-time via network connections, supporting distributed teamwork effectively.

 # Demo video
-For details about how to use GeoMarX, please refer to the demo video [here](https://www.youtube.com/watch?v=LipSBH0jFGw).
+For details about how to use GeoMarX, please refer to the demo video [here](https://youtu.be/74q38nKdkd0).
+A backup version is also available [here](https://drive.google.com/file/d/1t7G4zthimqIJ71S8xDk1jbKEYavk0vDD/view?usp=sharing).